thatmattlove/hyperglass/docs/installation/reverseproxy.md

 - Digital Ocean: [How To Secure Nginx with Let's Encrypt on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)
 - NGINX: [Using Free Let’s Encrypt SSL/TLS Certificates with NGINX](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/)

+The `/metrics` block will ensure that hosts defined in the `geo $not_prometheus_hosts` directive are allowed to reach the `/metrics` URI, but that any other hosts will have the a request for `/metrics` rewritten to `/getyourownmetrics`, which will render the 404 error page.